kamilazdybal/PCAfold/docs/tutorials/demo-global-vs-local-pca.rst

   :width: 350
   :align: center

+We perform clustering based on pre-defined bins using the available ``preprocess.predefined_variable_bins`` function.
-We use K-Means clustering algorithm to obtain cluster classifications and centroids for each cluster:
+We obtain cluster classifications and centroids for each cluster:

 .. code:: python

-  from sklearn.cluster import KMeans

-  kmeans = KMeans(n_clusters=2, random_state=0).fit(Dataset_local)
-  idx = kmeans.labels_
+  idx = preprocess.predefined_variable_bins(Dataset_local[:,0], [2.5], verbose=False)
-  centroids = kmeans.cluster_centers_
+  centroids = preprocess.get_centroids(Dataset_local, idx)

 Local PCA function can be easily constructed using the existing features of the ``PCA`` class.
-This function will perform the standard PCA transformation on local portions of the data set identified by K-Means algorithm.
+This function will perform the standard PCA transformation on local portions of the data set.
 An example function is shown below:

 .. code:: python